WAIKATO-TAINUI THE ENTITY

 Taipu and his team provide strategic and legislative support to resolve the tribe’s outstanding claims and oversees a number of legislative settlement responsibilities related to the raupatu and river settlements.

 With over thirty years experience in the Communications and Marketing sector, Jason Ake was appointed the General Manager – Engagement and Communications in 2017.

 Trained formally as a journalist, Jason has several network connections with central government and private sectors.
 He was working previously as an advisor to the Public Sector before joining Waikato-Tainui.

-Peata Williams is the General Manager - Governance and Legal
+Peata Williams - GM Governance and Legal

 Peata graduated from Victoria University of Wellington with a Bachelor of Laws and Bachelor of Arts in 2009 and was admitted as a Barrister and Solicitor of the High Court of New Zealand the following year.

 Her career began in Wellington where she worked for five years as a solicitor, focusing on natural resource management and Treaty settlements.
 Her work there included acting for Waikato-Tainui in relation to our outstanding claims and the relativity mechanism.
 After some time overseas, Peata is enjoying working more closely with Waikato.
 She feels privileged to lead the team that is responsible for ensuring that robust, high-quality support and advice is provided to Te Whakakitenga and Te Arataura and monitoring and reporting on the strategic direction of Waikato-Tainui.